6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 When your brake pads interact with a warped rotor, the brake pad can’t press the surface firmly as it’s now uneven which produces noises.
 When you don’t service your brake pads soon enough, the resulting friction will continue to warp the shape of your rotors and that is a noise you can’t miss!

-The recommended step is to take it into your local automotive repair shop for rotor resurfacing or rotor replacement service.
+The recommended step is to take it to your local automotive repair shop for rotor resurfacing or rotor replacement service.

 • Avoid slamming the brakes often